+65 6250 9305

-An increase in the rate of aging
+An increase in the rate of aging with poor posture

 Correcting bad posture must be approached in two areas:

-The second is by applying “good” stress on the body in an effort to move your posture back toward your center of balance; to make the correction.
+The second is by applying “good” stress on the body to move your posture back toward your center of balance; to make the correction.
 This is accomplished through a series of exercises, stretches, adjustments, and changes to your physical environment, all designed to help correct your posture.
 Getting your body back to its center of balance by improving your posture is critically important to your future health and the pain you feel.

 Poor Posture In The News

 A recent medical journal confirmed the fact that those with the worst posture died the earliest.
-Too much curve in the mid back or the early stages of the development of a ‘hump’ increases mortality – Journal of the American Geriatrics Society.
+Too much curve in the mid-back or the early stages of the development of a ‘hump’ increases mortality (Journal of the American Geriatrics Society).
 So, this confirms what we’ve been saying for years.
 Not only does bad posture look awful, but it also shortens your life!

 ALL of the relevant research today supports the fact that investing in a healthy spine is your best investment for a healthy future.

-When should you start worrying about posture?
+When should you start worrying about poor posture?

-However, individuals with poor posture will ALL start noticing its side effects.
-Painful neck and shoulder tension, headaches, back pain as well as daily and constant fatigue, weak muscles etc.
+Now!
+Poor posture is often not apparent because of its gradual progression over time.
+However, individuals with poor posture will ALL start noticing their side effects.
+The side effects consist of neck pain and shoulder pain, headaches, back pain, daily and constant fatigue, weak muscles, etc.

 It is much easier to maintain good posture than to regain it once the body has adapted in the wrong way and assumed a new you.
 If you are losing your posture, the earlier you take steps to improve things, the better.
 Our highly trained chiropractors have many years of experience correcting poor posture.